Pinoccio/docs/carlo.md

 ```

-with curl or the cli tool it streams to stdout. in the nodejs api client it returns a stream.
+With curl or the cli tool it streams to stdout, in the nodejs API client it returns a stream.